-Interest on Application Money
+Interest on Application Amount

-Interest on application monies received which are used towards allotment of NCDs
+Interest on application amounts received which are used towards allotment of NCDs

-Our Company shall pay interest on application money on the amount allotted to the Applicants other than the ASBA Applicants, subject to deduction of income tax under the provisions of the Income Tax Act, 1961, as amended, as applicable, to any applicants to whom NCDs are allotted pursuant to the Issue from the date of realization of the cheque(s)/demand draft(s) or after 3 (three) days from the date of receipt of the application (being the date of upload of each application on the electronic platform of the Stock Exchange) whichever is later and upto one day prior to the Deemed Date of Allotment, at the rate of 7% per annum.
+Our Company shall pay interest on application amount against which NCDs are allotted to the Applicants, other than to ASBA Applicants, subject to deduction of income tax under the provisions of the Income Tax Act, 1961, as amended, as applicable, from the date of realization of the cheque(s)/demand draft(s) upto one day prior to the Deemed Date of Allotment as specified in relevant Tranche Prospectus.
+In the event that such date of realization of the cheque(s)/demand draft(s) is not ascertainable in terms of banking records, we shall pay interest on Application Amounts on the amount Allotted from 3 (three) Working Days from the date of upload of each Application on the electronic Application platform of the Stock Exchanges upto one day prior to the Deemed Date of Allotment.
+A tax deduction certificate will be issued for the amount of income tax so deducted.